 They are systematically keeping the Free World drunk, or at least buzzed enough so that we won't pay attention to or worry about their other diabolical plans.

-Everywhere you look, even on TV there are ads for beer and other alcoholic drinks.
+Everywhere you look, even on TV, there are ads for beer and other alcoholic drinks.
 Everywhere.
 You probably even have some beer advertising in your home.
 A PBR t-shirt, or a Budweiser key chain.
 Maybe a collection of beer steins on the mantle.
-You have become a part of the conspiracy that allows these huge multinational conglomerates to keep selling the only legal addictive drug in the free world (other than nicotine, but that's a different conspiracy and someone else will have to build that website).
+You have become a part of the conspiracy that allows these huge multinational conglomerates to keep selling the only legal addictive drug in the free world (other than nicotine... and caffeine, but those are entirely different conspiracies and someone else will have to build those websites).

 Alcohol kills more people each year than war!
 (We are Not suggesting that anyone should give up either.)

-We present here articles of interest on that prove beyond a shadow of a doubt that there's something fishy in the International Beer Industrial Complex, headquartered in Bavaria, or maybe Belgium.
-Read them for yourself and you decide if you are going to continue playing right into their hands when you're crying into your beer, or if it's time to take back your beer and do something!
-(Please don't do anything stupid and blame it on us.
-We have enough troubles of our own without any help from you, thanks.)
+We present here articles of interest that prove beyond a shadow of a doubt that there's something that doesn't smell quite right in the International Beer Industrial Complex, headquartered in Bavaria, or maybe Belgium.
+Read them for yourself and you decide if you are going to continue playing right into their hands when you're crying into your beer, or if it's time to take back your beer and drink it!